-Despite the high rate of churn in the labor market today, many companies pay scant attention to offboarding employees.
+Despite the high rate of churn in the labor market today, many companies pay scant attention to offboarding employees, and that´s a mistake.

 Drawing on their scholarly research and interviews with HR professionals, the authors recommend a number of best practices.